yishu-ji/yishu-ji.github.io/_pages/poem.md

 <div style="text-align:center; font-family:'Palatino Linotype','Book Antiqua',Palatino,Georgia,serif; margin-top:1em; font-size:1.15rem; line-height:1.6;">

-The question, O me! so sad, recurring - What good amid these, O me, O life?
+*The question, O me! so sad, recurring —
+What good amid these, O me, O life?*

 <br>

-*Answer.*
+<em>Answer.</em>

 <br>

-That you are here — that life exists and identity, That the powerful play goes on, and you may contribute a verse.
+*That you are here — that life exists, and identity;*
+*That the powerful play goes on, and you may contribute a verse.*

 </div>

 Let us each contribute a verse.
-Cheers. 与你共勉。
+Cheers.